-The upper castle, which occupied the highest part of the rocky hill, was significantly expanded at the end of the 14th century.
-In its northern part, a two-bay gothic palace (erected from the former one-bay palace) was built, a flourish reminiscent of the royal seats.
-The buildings were also enlarged by the eastern and southern wings, between which a gate passage to the northern courtyard was placed.
-Numerous rooms from the side of the courtyard were joined by wooden porches, and the top the buildings were covered by the gable roofs.
+The upper ward, which occupied the highest part of the rock hill, was significantly expanded at the end of the fourteenth century and in the first thirty years of the fifteenth century.
+In its northern part, using older buildings, a Gothic, three-winged complex of residential buildings was created, reminiscent of royal seats.
+In addition to the northern wing, it consisted of an eastern wing with a chapel and a southern wing, across which a gate passage to the northern courtyard was placed.
+Numerous rooms from the side of the courtyard were connected by wooden porches, and from above the buildings were closed with gable roofs.
+Latrines and bay windows were hung on the outer façades.
 The demand for water was provided by a new reservoir in the eastern corner, located near the castle chapel.
-It was orientated towards the sides of the world, with the chancel from the east side ended on three sides, extended to the very edge of the escarpment (for the purpose of its construction, a fragment of the defensive wall from the 13th century had to be demolished).
-The high interior of the chapel was crowned with a rich rib vault and walls by figural and ornamental polychromes.
-The southern part of the upper castle did not undergo major changes at that time.
-Only the west building was rebuilt and the 13th-century bergfried started to serve residential purposes, which caused a new portal at the courtyard level.
-Also at the end of the fourteenth or the beginning of the fifteenth century, in the middle part of the western curtain was added a small four-sided tower, connecting the northern part of the upper castle with the western palace in the southern part.
+Chapel was orientated towards the cardinal directions, with the chancel ended on three sides from the east, protruding to the very edge of the escarpment (in order to build it, a fragment of the defensive wall from the 13th century had to be demolished).
+The high interior of the chapel was crowned with a rich rib vault and decorated with wall, figural and ornamental polychromes.
+The lighting was provided by slender, pointed windows filled with tracery, between which there were springing shafts suspended on carved consoles in the shape of human heads integrated with floral motifs.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

 Stredoveké hrady na Slovensku. Život, kultúra, spoločnosť, red.
 D.Dvořáková, Bratislava 2017.